We use cookies to improve your experience. By continuing to use this site, you accept our revised Privacy Policy and Terms of Use.

 Housing costs in Waimanalo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

 Waimanalo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Waimanalo, a lot of people use taxis to get to work every day though Waimanalo is a relatively small town.
 Those that ride taxis are primarily traveling out of town to good jobs in other cities.